All Episodes

 It's totally secure.

-Total privacy is uh is guaranteed.
+Total privacy is guaranteed.

-Leukemia, the number one cancer killer of children under the age of twenty, and as we learned today in the Washington Post, their story on traffic deaths are now a global surge.
+And as we learn today in the Washington Post, their story on traffic deaths are now a global surge.

 But of course, the good hucksters and salespeople like me say, don't wait.